ssfsx17/ffpnp/Jobs/Squire.md

 ### Fundaments T1

 Stone Toss (single) - Ranged attack dealing Strength * Level * 0.2 damage.
+On a critical hit, the enemy is knocked to the back row.

 Tackle (single) - Melee attack dealing Strength * Level * 0.2 damage.
 On a successful hit, the enemy is knocked to the back row.